JoseLVillaronga/WIFI_Lissener/README.md

 Use a smool Mikrotik dual band to lissen AP close and give basic information, this is for fast test of Home CPEs like ONTs or Cable modems

 # Server side:
-This can run on a smool virtualized server with basic linux, only install MySQL and PHP, I use same PHP to create a web server, install Daemonize with "apt install daemonize" if you install Debian, The scripts from "root" folder place it to "/root" and fill crontab with this lines and replace "password" for MySQL password,
+This can run on a small virtualized server with basic linux, only install MySQL and PHP, I use same PHP to create a web server, install Daemonize with "apt install daemonize" command line if you install Debian, The scripts from "root" folder place it to "/root" and fill crontab with this lines and replace "password" for MySQL password, "
 */30 * * * *    /usr/sbin/ntpdate pool.ntp.org

 */1 * * * *  /usr/bin/bash /root/wifi2.sh